GC2407CIZV/Projects/AI Career Coach App/README.md

 - **Career Advisor Prompt Focus:** Gap analysis and strategic advice generation.

 - **Interview Prep Prompt Focus:** Conversational simulation, scoring based on criteria, and structured coaching advice.
+---

+## 🚀 Future Enhancements
+The following features are planned for future versions of the AI Career Coach:

+- **Customizable LLM Selection:** Allow users to choose different LLMs (e.g., Llama 3, other Granite models) to compare output quality and speed.

+- **Job Posting Scraper:** Integrate a web scraper (e.g., using BeautifulSoup or Selenium) to automatically fetch job descriptions from popular sites, eliminating manual copy-pasting.

+- **Persistent Profile Storage:** Implement a lightweight database (like SQLite) to securely store user Master Profile data, allowing the application to "remember" the user across sessions.

+- **Document Output Formats:** Expand document generation to include more formats (e.g., LaTeX for cover letters, advanced PDF formatting).

+- **Interactive Skill Tree Visualization:** Use a library like Plotly or D3.js to visually map the user's current skills against target JD requirements, making gap analysis more intuitive.